Watch David's story

 What is your role?

-I’m co-founder of WeCommend which is a website to help in-house learning and development people find the right external partners by successful track records.
-I got to that because I’m a learning and development professional, having just left Disney as Director of Learning and Talent after an eight year stint there.
-I knew that I wanted to test myself with my own business.
+I co-founded a website which helps in-house learning and development people find the right external partners by successful track records.
+I’m a learning and development professional, having been Director of Learning and Talent at Disney for eight years, I knew that I wanted to test myself with my own business.
 I just didn’t know quite what that would be.
-I wasn’t until about a year ago that I started to think about that next step and what we might do as our own business.
+It wasn’t until about a year before that I started to think about that next step and what we might do as our own business.

 How did you first get into L&D?